neobis-python/final-project/README.md

 - The code should be clean, passing linter checks and simple to understand.
 Code quality matters a lot
 - Deploy API for testing to [Heroku](https://www.heroku.com/).
 Add deployment link to the README.

+## Bonus Points
+- You can implement promocodes.
+It should work like the following:

+If person have a promocode, this person can indicate it with the rest of the request.
+After promocode submission you must recalculate the final price :)

 ## **Conditions**

 - Skills to write clean business logic and apply best practices are important